Ronmantech/Helpful_Programs/README.md

 ## Git Push/Puller Template

-Git Pusher & Puller template was created to reduce the need to constantly enter your username and password whenever pushing to github.
+Git Pusher & Puller template was created to reduce the need to constantly enter your username and password whenever pushing to github when connected over ssh to server.

 Change the username with your username for your github email:
 ```
 send "johnnyappleseed@gmail.com\r"
 ```

 Change the expect line with your github account username:
 ```
 expect "Password for 'https://johnnyappleseed@gmail.com@github.com': "
 ```

 Change the password to your password for your github account.
 ```
 send "1234PASSWORD\r"
 ```